samuelpucher/Neurons/README.md

-# NeuronPlusPlus
+# Neuron
-A small C++ library/project to do some machine learning
+A small python library/project to do some hands-on machine learning